nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * As the user may prefer to see `+` differentiating positive and negative values, or leave out the `+` sign for convenience, we decided to accept both formats for positive values.

 **Aspect: Using the `b/` prefix**
-* To standardise the formatting and testing for field inputs, we decided to include the `b/` prefix in the command syntax
+* To standardise the formatting and testing for field inputs, we decided to include the `b/` prefix in the command syntax.

 ### MarkRoomsUnclean Command